jn2840/bitcoin/doc/zmq.md

 ## Prerequisites

-The ZeroMQ feature in Bitcoin Core uses only a very small part of the ZeroMQ C API, and is thus compatible with any version of ZeroMQ from 2.1 onward, including all versions in the 3.x and 4.x release series.
+The ZeroMQ feature in Beardcoin Core uses only a very small part of the ZeroMQ C API, and is thus compatible with any version of ZeroMQ from 2.1 onward, including all versions in the 3.x and 4.x release series.
 Typically, it is packaged by distributions as something like